-Strengthen employers' property rights: Implement paycheck protection:
+Strengthen employers' property rights:

-Cybersecurity is of paramount importance in the Employees should not be forced to forfeit a portion information age, creating new challenges for employers of their paychecks for political causes they may not throughout the world.
-In an effort to stay ahead of support.
-The Missouri Chamber supports paycheck the curve, the Missouri Chamber supports efforts to protection legislation that would require labor unions strengthen civil penalties against employees who to give employees an opportunity each year to opt illegally obtain and disclose an employer's proprietary out of contributing a portion of their wages information. to union political activities.
+Cybersecurity is of paramount importance in the information age, creating new challenges for employers throughout the world.
+In an effort to stay ahead of the curve, the Missouri Chamber supports efforts to strengthen civil penalties against employees who illegally obtain and disclose an employer's proprietary information.